Toews, Blackhawks end long losing drought in Philadelphia

 Morgan Frost scored for Philadelphia.

-The Blackhawks went up with the only two goals in the second period.
+The Blackhawks went up with the only two goals of the second period.

 The Flyers nearly tied it late in the period, but defenseman Caleb Jones blocked Cam York's try at an empty net after Mrázek had been pulled away after a save.